MGLA13/instagram-clone/README.md

 Open the project in a some code editor as VS Code.

-Open a new terminal in the editor and access to the directory `public`
+Open a new terminal in the editor and access to the `public` directory.

 ```bash
 cd public